rasbt/MachineLearning-QandAI-book/README.md

 If you’ve locked down the basics of machine learning and AI and want a fun way to address lingering knowledge gaps, this book is for you.
 This rapid-fire series of short chapters addresses 30 essential questions in the field, helping you stay current on the latest technologies you can implement in your own work.

-Each chapter of Machine Learning and AI Beyond the Basics asks and answers a central question, with diagrams to explain new concepts and ample references for further reading
+Each chapter of *Machine Learning Q and AI* asks and answers a central question, with diagrams to explain new concepts and ample references for further reading

 - Multi-GPU training paradigms
 - Finetuning transformers